thaliproject/thali/presenceprotocolBindings.md

 __Open Issue:__ It's likely that we are no longer going to communicate when peers disappear inside of the Thali software stack.
 The worst thing that happens if a peer is gone and we don't know it is that we waste time trying to connect to them.
 This is far from catastrophic.
 So maybe we can just skip byebye for now?
 Once less thing to test!
 This also means we can ignore the cache-control header in ssdp:alive.
 Although to be fair we will need some kind of cache clearing logic if only to keep the cache from growing to unbounded size.

 ## ssdp:discover
+When a Thali peer is connected to a Wi-Fi AP after having been in a disconnected state or if the Thali peer has been in a connected state but is handed off to a Wi-Fi AP with a new BSSID ID then the Thali peer MUST issue a sspd:discover request as defined below in order to look for Thali devices on the local network.
+The Thali SSDP client MUST NOT otherwise use ssdp:discover requests as they are expensive for everyone involved.

 The ssdp:discover request MUST use the following header value:

 * __ST:__ "http://www.thaliproject.org/ssdp"